Hostich/Student-Management/README.md

-In making this first you enter venv then download flask for the image to work just make a folder name uploads inside the static folder
+In making this first you enter venv then download flask go to static folder then make a another folder name uploads